sabinemorales/executive-ai-copilot/README.md

-# executive-ai-assistant
+# executive-ai-copilot
-An AI-powered executive assistant for decision support, research, planning, and business operations.
+An AI-powered executive copilot for decision support, research, planning, and business operations.